papengav/LeagueScraperDiscordBot/README.md

 ![image](https://user-images.githubusercontent.com/35815544/219258606-5c20ae74-6a21-41eb-934b-e7fbc00df147.png)

-Once a specific match is selected from the dropdown, users can view the matches gamemode, the timestamp that the match started, the duration of the match, the matche's map icon, along with each team's participating Summoner's champ icon, Summoner name, KDA, CS and gold.
+Once a specific match is selected from the dropdown, users can view the matches gamemode, the timestamp that the match started, the duration of the match, the match's map icon, along with each team's participating Summoner's champ icon, Summoner name, KDA, CS and gold.
 The first dropdown can be used to view more matches, or return to the match history embed.

 ![image](https://user-images.githubusercontent.com/35815544/219258771-059724c4-76d3-4b34-8058-4e01cc05448c.png)